Limiting which groups a user can access

 When a user substitutes for you, they assume all of your system access and permissions.
 Therefore, the access assigned in their own profile doesn't apply, they are only limited by your assigned limits and permissions.

-For example, payroll manager Jane has access to view and manage the Finance department, while Administrator Jim does not have access to Finance as a payroll manager, and she assigns Jim to carry out her payroll tasks when she's away but Ji
+For example, payroll manager Jane has access to view and manage the Finance department, while administrator Jim does not have access to Finance as a payroll manager.
+She assigns Jim to carry out her payroll tasks when she's away, and when he logs in as Jane, he can see payroll data, and can carry out payroll tasks, for all members of the Finance department.

 Do the groups a user is assigned to affect which groups the user has access to?